adobe/update-prerelease-npm-version/README.md

 steps:
 - uses: adobe/update-nightly-npm-version@v1
   with:
-    pre-release-tag: nightly
+    pre-release-tag: pre
     package-json-path: package.json
-# then you publish your package with this pre-release version, under a tag (say 'nightly' here)
+# then you publish your package with this pre-release version, under a tag (say 'next' here)
-- run: npm publish --tag nightly
+- run: npm publish --tag next
 ```

 ## Contributing